Summary

 | Data migration (Bulk) | 1×/Month | 60 | 3 | 11.4 hrs |

-Total savings: 108.7 hours/year just for these 4 workflows
+Total savings: 108.7 hours a year from these four workflows alone

 Comparison with Alternatives